Sazabi

 The revenue model.
 Datadog charges per host, per custom metric, per log ingested, per APM trace.
 Their enterprise sales motion assumes a dedicated observability team who configures dashboards and writes alert rules for months before getting value.
 An AI-first product that "just works" in 15 minutes would destroy this model.

 The product architecture.
 Every AI feature Datadog has shipped is stateless — each investigation starts from scratch, with no memory of past incidents, no understanding of how your system has evolved.
+Bits AI SRE, Datadog's incident-investigation agent, went GA in December 2025[14] and got a deeper-reasoning update in 2026 that doubled its speed and widened its data access.[15]
+But Bits investigates inside Datadog's existing data model and pricing — it makes the dashboards-and-ingest business stickier rather than replacing it.
 This isn't a feature gap.
 It's a fundamental architectural constraint.
 You can't bolt memory onto a stateless platform.

 The organizational structure.
 Datadog has thousands of engineers building and maintaining dashboards, query languages, and integrations that a truly AI-native product wouldn't need.
 The company cannot unwind itself to compete.